-From 1 July 2019, Motor Accident Commission no longer performs the road safety function, refer Note 1(c).
-Motor Accident Commission continues to hold road safety funds, in a bank account, hence the interest income.
+From 1 July 2019, Motor Accident Commission no longer performs the Road Safety function, refer Note 1(c).
+From 1 July 2022, the Motor Accident Commission continued to hold Road Safety funds, in a bank account, hence the interest income.
+On 13 December 2022, the Treasurer approved the collapse of the Road Safety operational fund.
+Subsequently the Road Safety bank account closed with funds transferred to the Department for Infrastructure and Transport to provide funding towards road safety programs.